vjjan91/elevMigration/README.md

 ### Climate and elevation data

 Please note that none of this data is uploaded to GitHub as a result of the size of the datasets.
+This data can be accessed from [CHELSA](https://chelsa-climate.org/) and [WorldClim](https://www.worldclim.org/) respectively.

 ## Results